 The virus is thought to spread primarily from person-to-person

 - Between people who are in close contact with one another (within about 6 feet)

-- Via respiratory droplets produced when an infected person coughs or sneezes
+- Via respiratory droplets produced when an infected person coughs, sneezes or talks

 - These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs

 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.